OvernodeProjets/PalPod/README.md

 # Install Guide

+Warning: For this version you need to use [my skyport version](https://github.com/achul123/panel5), I will remove this message when atqr merge my pull request
 Warning: You need Skyport already set up on a domain for PalPod to work
 1. Upload the file above onto a Skyport NodeJS server [Download the egg from Parkervcp's GitHub Repository](https://github.com/parkervcp/eggs/blob/master/generic/nodejs/egg-node-js-generic.json)
 2. Unarchive the file and set the server to use NodeJS 16